-In the coastal town of Furore on the Amalfi coast is located Marisa Cuomo’s vineyard.
+In the coastal town of Furore where the rocks rise vertically over the sea on the Amalfi coast, Marisa Cuomo’s vineyard is located.

 The estate has been established since 1980 and occupies 10 hectares.
 The grapes of Marisa Cuomo grow on pergolas in the vineyards set on terraces that rise vertically at 500 metres over the sea of the Gulf of Salerno.
 Grapes that grow here, cling to the rock and are exposed to the sun and sea.

 The wines are aged in an old wine cellar dug into the dolomitic-limestone rock.